nhsuk/nhsuk-service-manual/README.md

 #### User Testing

-Used for User Testing conducted within the service manual team.
+Used for User Testing conducted only within the service manual team.

 Code pushed to a branch starting with `usertesting/` will deploy on the [usertesting environment](https://nhsuk-service-manual-usertesting-wa-dev-uks.azurewebsites.net/).